 A major fuel cell application will be in vehicle use.
 Vehicles are the major reason the US needs to import over half its oil and that is expected to grow to nearly 70% by 2025.
 Hydrogen fuel cells promise pollution-free electricity to power cars, emitting only water.
 Fuel cells now have ten times the cost of internal combustion engines, but in the US the FreedomCAR initiative aims to reduce that.

 For vehicles, proton-exchange membrane (PEM) fuel cells look promising.
 They can start up quickly and run at around only 65°C. PEM cells are lightweight and compact and have efficiencies of up to 60%.
 Hydrogen gives up electrons at the anode, with the PEM blocking these electrons but allowing the protons to flow through to the cathode.
-The electrons again flow through an external circuit to give the power, recombining with the hydrogen ions and oxygen atoms at the cathode to give water, which is exhausted.
+The electrons again flow through an external circuit to give the power, recombining with the hydrogen ions and oxygen atoms at the cathode to give water,

 HOW LONG UNTIL THE FUTURE OF FUTUREGEN?